 There are limits on what employers can ask when recruiting disabled people and those with health issues.
 Some accepted situations could be if:

 Note: Any discrimination taking place in a recruitment process may be breaking the law.
-This applies even in cases where an employer uses a recruitment agency.
+This applies even in cases where the employer is using a recruitment agency to find staff.

 There are restrictions on when an employer can ask for a date of birth on an application form.
 Asking for a date of birth is lawful if the applicant must be of a certain age to meet the job description.
 An example could be to sell alcohol.